Is Puno worth visiting?

 4. Visit Isla Amantani

-We chose Taquile over Amantani for our day tour so we can’t write much about it here.
+I chose Taquile over Amantani for our day tour so I can’t write much about it here.

-Although we imagine it’s a similar experience with indigenous population specific to the island and beautiful views of the lake all around.
+Although I imagine it’s a similar experience with indigenous population specific to the island and beautiful views of the lake all around.

 It has two mountain peaks, Pachatata (father earth) and Pachamama (mother earth), with ancient Inca ruins on top of both if you prefer archaeology to the weave making of Taquile.